nafizjiwa/REACT-Redux/README.md

             };

             export default App;
-### **4. STORE
+### **4. STORE (single source of truth)

-      - Is a container for the state (the single source of truth). </br>
-      - Facilitates the dispatching of actions, and then triggering the reducer.</br>
+      A container for state, it provides a way to dispatch actions, and it calls the reducer when actions are dispatched.</br>

 #### DESCRIBE THE ONE-WAY DATA FLOW BETWEEN STORE AND STATE, ACTIONS, AND REDUCERS
+      = from state to view to action back to state
 `1.
 The STORE initializes the state with a default value.`</br>
 `2.
 The VIEW displays that state to the user.`</br>
 `3.
 When a USER INTERACTS WITH THE VIEW, such as clicking a button, an ACTION DISPATCHED to the store.`</br>
-`4 The STORE'S REDUCER combines the dispatched action and the current state to DETERMINE THE NEXT STATE.`</br>
+`4.
+The STORE'S REDUCER combines the dispatched action and the current state to DETERMINE THE NEXT STATE.`</br>
 `5.
 The VIEW IS UPDATED to display the new state.`</br>